 Hayles Abbey HALT

-Important note: Not all trains will stop at Hayles Abbey.
-Check our timetables to see which trains you can use.
-On some special events no trains will stop at Hayles Abbey - please check our events calendar for details.
+Important note: Not all trains will stop at Hayles Abbey Halt.
+Check our Calendar and Timetables to see which trains you can use.
+On some special events no trains will stop at Hayles Abbey - please check our Events Calendar for details.

 Please note: Passengers wishing to join the train at the station will need to face the oncoming train and extend their arm horizontally to signal to the driver to stop the train.
 Those wishing to board at another station and alight at Hayles Abbey Halt will need to inform the guard when they join the train.
 Passengers need to be in one of the front two carriages to alight.
 But check the Calendar and Timetables beforehand as not all trains will stop here.